Facelift in Minneapolis-St. Paul

 The Facelift Procedure

 When it comes to a facelift, patients have three facelift choices, including a traditional facelift, a limited incision facelift, or a neck lift.
 A traditional facelift starts with an incision in the hairline running from the temples, around the ears, and ending in the lower scalp.
 Fat can be rearranged, and underlying tissues repositioned.
 Deep layers of the face can also be lifted.
-Skin is then placed over the new facial contours and excess skin removed.
-A limited incision facelift, or a mini facelift, use shorter incisions which start at the temples are go around the ear and end in the lower eyelid or upper lip.
+Skin is then placed over the new facial contours and excess skin is removed.
+A limited incision facelift, or a mini facelift, use shorter incisions that start at the temples are go around the ear and end in the lower eyelid or upper lip.
 If patients choose to receive a neck lift as well, another incision under the chin will be needed to improve the neck contour.

 Aging of the face can result in jowls, loose skin on the neck, and deep folds on the face.
 Depending on the degree of looseness, a facelift and/or neck lift can be performed through the incisions shown above.
 The shorter incisions are for mild cases and the longer incisions for moderate to severe facial aging.
 The incisions will be hidden in the creases around your ear, and are closed with dissolving stitches.

 During recovery patients may experience mild discomfort, cheek numbness, swelling, and bruising, makeup can be worn within one to two weeks to cover any discoloration.
 Patients may return to work within five days, and exercise may be resumed within two to three weeks.
 Final results from facelift surgery can often be seen one to four months following surgery, with results lasting seven to 10 years.
-If you’re ready to discuss your options for a younger, firmer looking face, now is a great time to schedule your Facelift surgery consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury and beyond.
-Simply request a consultation online or call Rocheford Plastic Surgery at 651-968-1294 today to schedule your appointment.
+If you’re ready to discuss your options for a younger, firmer-looking face, now is a great time to schedule your Facelift surgery consultation with Dr. Heather Rocheford at our plastic surgery offices, serving the Twin Cities Metro area including St. Paul, Minneapolis, Woodbury, and beyond.
+Simply request a consultation online or call Rocheford Plastic Surgery at 651-739-1100 today to schedule your appointment.

 What is Facelift?